jonasraoni/jonasraoni/README.md

 - **Personal rule of thumb:** Every now and then we're surrounded by new ideas and technologies, which means that everything we're building is already a kind of legacy, which will be dumped (errr transformed) a couple of years ahead.

   I think it's part of our job to make the transition easier, by minimizing the amount of code, complex architectures and customizations to the minimum.
-Choosing long-standing libraries and avoiding being an innovator/early-adopter might help.
+Choosing long-standing libraries and avoiding being an early-adopter of tools/frameworks might be helpful.

 - **Code fragmentation:** The less code the better!
-Naturally the same should apply to the number of files, classes, tools, services, etc.
+Naturally the same applies to the number of files, classes, tools, services, etc.

-  Simple and small functions/classes (implicitly fragmented across several files) are easier to test, reuse, understand and difficult to break.
-I can't disagree with that!
-But in my experience debugging/reading such code highly increases my cognitive load, I feel like reading a book where each paragraph sends me to a random page, with no context, and switching between these pages is painful (unless when I'm the creator 😁).
+  I guess that everybody agrees simple and small functions/classes (**implicitly fragmented across several files**) are easier to test, reuse, understand and less likely to be broken.
+But debugging/reading such code full of indirections highly increases my cognitive load, I feel like reading a book where each paragraph sends me to a random page, with no context, and switching between these pages is painful (unless I'm the creator 😁).

-  This way I generally try to avoid fragmenting too much the code and also creating too many abstractions...
+  This way I generally prefer to avoid fragmenting the code/creating too many abstractions...
 Basically, I think that a god method/class is horrible, but the inverse is not less cruel.

-- **Micro-optimizations:** I like them haha!
-But it's not fruitful to spend much time nitpicking (micro-optimizations) and sharpening your knife (overengineering) for a war that may never come, better to spend some time on macro-optimizations using a profiler ¯\\_(ツ)_/¯
+- **Micro-optimizations:** My favourite stuff!
+But it's not fruitful to spend time nitpicking (micro-optimizations) and sharpening your knife (overengineering) for a war that may never come, better to spend some time on macro-optimizations using a profiler ¯\\_(ツ)_/¯

 - **Code complexity:** Everything in life needs *equilibrium*, especially when a piece of code becomes so complex, that even its creator can't fully understand it without reading the code throughly.
-As there's no rules about it (what's simple for you, might be complex for me), I think it's enough to align the complexity with your team.
+As there's no specific rule here (what is simple for you, might be complex for another), I think it's enough to just align the complexity with your team, always giving preference to the simplicity.

 - **Dependencies:** I'm against depending too much on specific features from closed source products/vendors, everything should be replaceable.
 On the other hand, I fully support using **popular** open-source projects, as you get support, documentation, testers and upgrades for free.